 pg_stat_statements: The best tool to monitor PostgreSQL performance

-If you want to take a deep loop at PostgreSQL performance there is really no way around pg_stat_statements.
+If you want to take a deep look at PostgreSQL performance, there is really no way around pg_stat_statements.
 It offers a lot of information and is really easy to use.

 To install pg_stat_statements, the following steps are necessary: